 Poole has been very active in civic, community, and industry activities.
-In 2008 he received the NC State Watauga Medal (needs an explanation) and in 2018 was named Outstanding Engineer of the Year by the NC Society of Engineers.
+In 2008 he received the NC State Watauga Medal which is awarded by the Board of Trustees to honor individuals who have made significant contributions to the advancement of the university.
+In 2018 he was named Outstanding Engineer of the Year by the NC Society of Engineers.
 He is also a founding member of the Environmental Research and Education Foundation.

 Wayne Stocks – BSCE 1986

 Wayne Stocks joined Thornton Tomasetti in 1992 and rose through the ranks until he was named President of the firm in 2019.
 Thornton Tomasetti is a 1,500-plus person engineering consulting firm headquartered in New York City.
 The company operates more than 50 offices, serving clients worldwide.
 As Thornton Tomasetti’s president, Wayne is responsible for financial, legal and risk management functions across the organization.
 Wayne has overseen the structural design, construction, and project management for a wide variety of new and historic structures.
 His projects include traditional design-bid-build and many fast-track projects including the Washington Nationals Major League Baseball Park, he Washington DC Convention Center, CityCenterDC, the National Public Radio New Headquarters, FORSCOM/USARC Combined Headquarters in Fort Bragg, NC, a High Performance Computing Center in Fort Meade, MD, and the Social Security Administration National Computing Center in Urbana, MD.